iliyaYanev/cinema-angular/README.md

 * **auth guard** - guest users will only have access to the login, register and home pages, the other pages require a logger in user.

 Services:
-* **auth** - responsible for making the login, register and logout request to the BE and returning an observable to the corresponding component.
 * **movies** - responsible for making all api calls related to movies.
 * tv **shows** - responsible for making all api calls related to tv shows.